 As mentioned, DevOps is not a single defined concept, and so various models have emerged.
 In fact, there is an almost infinite variety of models possible that all build upon the basic DevOps principles.
 Three points along the spectrum might help to illustrate and clarify the range of models.

-Integrated team (pure DevOps): a single team owns a service or application and is responsible for designing, building, and operating it.
+a single team owns a service or application and is responsible for designing, building, and operating it.
 The team will have – or have access to – all the skills and knowledge needed.
 And are empowered, within limits, to take decisions and implement changes.
 This has been analogized to the best football (or soccer) teams—pure DevOps in that it really does combine dev and ops.

-Embedding operations: each team owning an application has assigned operations people sat alongside them.
-They will share the goals of the team, but there will be more separation of roles within the team than the ‘pure DevOps.’
+each team owning an application has assigned operations people sat alongside them.
+They will share the goals of the team, but there will be more separation of roles within the team than the 'pure DevOps.'

-Separate Operations team: Here, applications teams are responsible for design and build and use operations as an internal service provider to run the infrastructure.
-This doesn’t sound like DevOps (it isn’t really dev + ops), but it can be if the service relationship is established and maintained properly.
+here, applications teams are responsible for design and build and use operations as an internal service provider to run the infrastructure.
+This doesn't sound like DevOps (it isn't really dev + ops), but it can be if the service relationship is established and maintained properly.
 If development and operations staff see how they rely on each other for success, then the principle is delivered.

 We’ve addressed many of the methodologies typically incorporated into DevOps: ITSM, Agile, automation, etc. The key technique needed for successful DevOps implementation is changing culture – from ‘us and them’ to ‘us.’

-One commonly used model that can be seen as a framework is the cycle of design, build release, etc. – often displayed as an infinity symbol showing the never-ending nature of application design and support.
+One commonly used model that can be seen as a framework for DevOps is the cycle of design, build release, etc. – often displayed as an infinity symbol showing the never-ending nature of application design and support.
 Again, in true DevOps fashion, there is no single set of stages around the loop, but typically they might be:

 This is the kind of cycle that has been around since long before DevOps.
 It is all the more relevant and useful for that history – reflecting how the 3-ways grounds DevOps in engineering tradition.